 This book uses trap as a generic term for these situations.
 Typically whatever code was executing at the time of the trap will later need to resume, and shouldn't need to be aware that anything special happened.
-That is, we often want traps to be transparent; this is particularly important for interrupts, which the interrupted code typically doesn't expect.
+That is, we often want traps to be transparent; this is particularly important for device interrupts, which the interrupted code typically doesn't expect.
 The usual sequence is that a trap forces a transfer of control into the kernel; the kernel saves registers and other state so that execution can be resumed; the kernel executes appropriate handler code (e.g., a system call implementation or device driver); the kernel restores the saved state and returns from the trap; and the original code resumes where it left off.

-The xv6 kernel handles all traps.
-This is natural for system calls.
-It makes sense for interrupts since isolation demands that user processes not directly use devices, and because only the kernel has the state needed for device handling.
+Xv6 handles all traps in the kernel; traps are not delivered to user code.
+Handling traps in the kernel is natural for system calls.
+It makes sense for interrupts since isolation demands that only the kernel be allowed to use devices, and because the kernel is a convenient mechanism with which to share devices among multiple processes.
 It also makes sense for exceptions since xv6 responds to all exceptions from user space by killing the offending program.

-Xv6 trap handling proceeds in four stages: hardware actions taken by the RISC-V CPU, an assembly "vector" that prepares the way for kernel C code, a C trap handler that decides what to do with the trap, and the system call or device-driver service routine.
-While commonality among the three trap types suggests that a kernel could handle all traps with a single code path, it turns out to be convenient to have separate assembly vectors and C trap handlers for three distinct cases: traps from user space, traps from kernel space, and timer interrupts.
+Xv6 trap handling proceeds in four stages: hardware actions taken by the RISC-V CPU, some assembly instructions that prepare the way for kernel C code, a C function that decides what to do with the trap, and the system call or device-driver service routine.
+While commonality among the three trap types suggests that a kernel could handle all traps with a single code path, it turns out to be convenient to have separate code for three distinct cases: traps from user space, traps from kernel space, and timer interrupts.
+Kernel code (assembler or C) that processes a trap is often called a handler; the first handler instructions are usually written in assembler (rather than C) and are sometimes called a vector.